19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-Furthermore, they are low-feeders and consume 110 grams in a day.
-They are small birds, weighing 4.5 lbs for a hen and 8 lbs for roosters.
+Lohmann Browns are low-feeders and consume 110 grams in a day.
+They are small birds weighing 4.5 lbs for a hen and 8 lbs for roosters.
+These hens are not broody and have a friendly, docile temperament.

-They are one of the best egg laying chicken breeds which have an excellent life expectancy.
-The average lifespan of this chicken is around 9-10 years.
+They are one of the best egg-laying chicken breeds; moreover, they have an excellent life expectancy.
+The average lifespan of this chicken is around 9–10 years.

 10. Black Star Chicken